PolishSymfonyCommunity/SymfonyMockerContainer/README.md

 }
 ```

-*You have to use one of those mocking framework, otherwise MockerContainer will not work properly.*
+*You have to use one of those mocking frameworks, otherwise Mocker Container will not work properly.*

 Replace base container class with appropriate container for test environment in `app/AppKernel.php`: